aliefamzari/speedtestcsv/README.md

 # speedtestcsv
 Test your internet speed and output to CSV file, intended to run on cron.
 Using Speedtest from ookla.
 Speedtest-cli from Sivel will not work and unsupported.
-For debian/ubuntu, if you install using curl script from official site, just change this path to the absolute path ie /usr/bin/speedtest
+For debian/ubuntu, if you install using curl script from official site, change the bin path variable to absolute path ie /usr/bin/speedtest
 Crontab entry example (run every hour): */60 * * * * /home/pi/speedtestcsv/speedtestcsv/speedtestcsv.sh